Defect tolerance: fundamental limits and examples: Bounds for finite

-\begin{proposition}[Merging] Consider $(k, m_j, t_j, E_j)_q$-designs $G_j$ and $G=\bigvee_j G_j$ (see \Cref{def::merging}). $G$ is a $(k, \sum_j m_j, \sum_j t_j, \sum_j E_j)_q$-design. \end{proposition} (Note that it is possible that the merged design $G = \bigvee_j G_j$ can correct more than $\sum_j t_j$ defects.)
-Again, the proof is self-evident.
+\begin{proposition}[Merging] Consider $(k, m_j, t_j, E_j)_q$-designs $G_j$ and $G=\bigvee_j G_j$ (see \Cref{def::merging}).
+Then $G$ is a $(k, \sum_j m_j, \sum_j t_j, \sum_j E_j)_q$-design. \end{proposition} (Note that it is possible that the merged design $G = \bigvee_j G_j$ can correct more than $\sum_j t_j$ defects.)
+The proof is clear after realizing that the same labeling $G_j$ used for redundant nodes to be $t_j$ correcting for a specific labeling of the $k$ primary nodes can be used in the merged design.
 As an example, we note that merging a design with itself, i.e., $G\vee G$, doubles all the parameters except $k$.
-However, that the wiring complexity and redundancy stays constant.
+However, the wiring complexity and redundancy stays constant.
 This will be the basis for showing convexity of $\matr_\infty$, cf.~\eqref{eq:rinfty2}.